berndporr/pi-pico-freertos-starter/README.md

 The purpose of this project is twofold:
  1. to provide a starter project of how to use freeRTOS on Raspberry Pi Pico boards.
  2. to demonstrate a classical example: *fast interrupt* and a *slow task* changing a *state*.
-In this example a pushbutton switches on an LED (=fast) and switches it off 1sec later (=slow).
+In this example a pushbutton switches on an LED (=fast) and switches it automatically off 1sec later (=slow).

 ## Hardware setup

  1. Connect an LED to GPIO port 15 in series with a 330R resistor to GND.
  2. Connect a pushbutton between port 15 and GND.
-No need of a pullup resistor.

 ![alt tag](setup.jpg)